Tracing Mathematical Proficiency Through Problem-Solving Processes: Related Works

 \subsection{Knowledge Tracing Dataset}

-The ASSISTments datasets~\citep{feng2009addressing, pardos2014affective} served as early large-scale benchmarks for DLKT models and laid the foundation for research in knowledge tracing.
-Following this, several datasets, such as Junyi 2015~\cite{chang2015modeling}, were introduced, leveraging online learning activity logs.
-In parallel, growing attention was directed toward evaluating student performance beyond simple correctness prediction, particularly in assessing how students apply their knowledge to solve problems.
-This interest culminated in data mining competitions such as the KDD Cup 2010 ~\cite{KDD2010}, which focused on evaluating students' problem-solving abilities using rich learning sequence data.
-However, these early datasets typically provided only minimal auxiliary information and consisted primarily of simple question-answer sequences, limiting their ability to capture deeper semantic or behavioral aspects of learning.
-Over time, knowledge tracing has expanded beyond mathematics to other subject areas, including English, computer science, engineering, arts, business, and early childhood education ~\citep{choi2020ednet, abdelrahman2022dbe, kim2025kt}.
-This trend highlights the growing need for KT datasets and models that support richer multimodal and cross-domain learning scenarios.
-A recent approach by \citet{liu2023xes3g5m} incorporates rich auxiliary information, such as question content, answer explanations, and hierarchical KC structures, to support more comprehensive evaluation of DLKT models.
+The ASSISTments datasets~\citep{feng2009addressing, pardos2014affective} served as early large-scale datasets for KT models.
+Subsequent datasets, such as Junyi 2015~\cite{chang2015modeling}, extended this line of research by leveraging online learning logs.
+In parallel, researchers began to evaluate students' performance rather than correctness alone, as reflected in initiatives such as the KDD Cup 2010~\cite{KDD2010}.
+However, most early datasets contained only simple question-answer sequences, offering little auxiliary information.
+Over time, KT datasets have expanded beyond mathematics to other domains, such as English, computer science, engineering, and early childhood education~\citep{choi2020ednet, abdelrahman2022dbe, kim2025kt}, motivating richer multimodal and cross-domain learning datasets.
+Recent efforts by \citet{liu2023xes3g5m} incorporated question content, answer explanations, and hierarchical KC structures to support a more comprehensive evaluation.

-However, students' problem-solving processes remain underexplored, despite their importance, particularly in the context of math problems, as they are difficult to collect and analyze at scale.
-To address this gap, we construct the first dataset that captures students' problem-solving processes.
+However, students' PSP remains largely absent, particularly in mathematical problems, where it is difficult to capture at scale.
+To bridge this gap, we constructed the first dataset that explicitly recorded PSP.

 Knowledge Tracing (KT) is a task in educational data mining that aims to model a student's knowledge state over time based on their historical learning interactions.
 The primary goal is to predict how a student will perform on a future question.
-Formally, given a student's interaction history sequence $\mathcal{S_\textit{conv}}$
+Formally, given a student's interaction history sequence $\mathcal{S_\textit{conv}}$: